 You can combine your studies with full-time, paid work at top local and international organizations.

 You can study intense specialization in a single field.

-Biology is the study of all aspects of living things and their processes, including plants, animals, and insects, and their relationships to their environment.
-This program offers you a wide variety of practical experience in laboratory and field work, using computers, and in communication (both oral and written).
-You will gain an excellent foundation in all fields of biology while learning the practical skills of a working biologist.
-You can complete a concentration in Ecology, Cell and Developmental Biology, or Physiology.
+Biology is the study of all aspects of living things and their processes, including plants, animals and insects, and their relationships to their environment.
+The Biology program on UBC’s Okanagan campus offers you a wide variety of practical experience in laboratory and field work, the chance to leverage computers, and the opportunity to develop your oral and written communication skills.

 Experiential learning and research

-Take your studies outdoors with the ample opportunities for field work in the Biology program’s course offerings, including Limnology, Field Ornithology, Flora of British Columbia, and more.
+There are ample opportunities for field work in the Biology program’s course offerings, including Limnology, Field Ornithology, Flora of British Columbia, and more.
 Two senior-level course options allow you to conduct independent research projects in the field.
-The Irving K. Barber School of Arts and Sciences holds an annual undergraduate research conference on UBC’s Okanagan campus to showcase student projects.

-UBC’s Okanagan campus is home to the Okanagan Institute for Biodiversity, Resilience, and Ecosystem Services (BRAES).
-BRAES is a consortium of UBC faculty members and students, collaborators, and partner organizations working together to advance research and teaching in conservation and ecology.
+UBC’s Okanagan campus is home to a number of world-class research facilities, including the Biodiversity and Landscape Ecology Research Facility, the Centre for Microbiome and Inflammatory Research, and the Okanagan Institute for Biodiversity, Resilience, and Ecosystem Services (BRAES).
+BRAES is a consortium of UBC faculty members and students, collaborators and partner organizations working together to advance research and teaching in conservation and ecology.

 "UBC Okanagan provides you with a great education and excellent networking and relationship building opportunities.
 Developing those relationships helped me find an Honours Biology project that interested me, a great mentor (Svan Lembke), and the career that I am now in."Kaela Loffler, Biology and Management Read the full story

 English is the language of instruction at UBC.
 All prospective students must demonstrate English-language competency prior to admission.
 There are numerous ways to meet the English Language Admission Standard.